-1. A Subcommittee on Technical Barriers to Trade and on Sanitary and Phytosanitary Matters (hereinafter referred to as the "Subcommittee") is hereby established, consisting of representatives of each Party.
-The Subcommittee shall meet, in person or by any other technological means as determined by the Parties, at such times as agreed by the Parties and when they

-2. The Subcommittee may consider any matter arising under this Chapter and Chapter 5 (Sanitary and Phytosanitary Measures).

-3. In relation to a matter referred to in paragraph 2, the functions of the Subcommittee shall include:

-(a) monitoring the implementation and operation of this Chapter and Chapter 5 (Sanitary and Phytosanitary Measures);

-(b) consult on SPS matters related to the development or application of SPS measures that affect, or may affect, trade between the Parties, or arising under Chapter 5 (Sanitary and Phytosanitary Measures);

-(c) enhance mutual understanding of each Party's SPS measures, standards, technical regulations and conformity assessment procedures;

-(d) enhancing cooperation between the Parties in the initiatives set out in Article 6.8 and in Article 5.10 (Cooperation);

-(e) making recommendations to the Joint Committee with regards to matters of its competence; and
+- 1. A Subcommittee on Technical Barriers to Trade and on Sanitary and Phytosanitary Matters (hereinafter referred to as the "Subcommittee") is hereby established, consisting of representatives of each Party.
+The Subcommittee shall meet, in person or by any other technological means as determined by the Parties, at such times as agreed by the Parties and when they deem it appropriate, to consider matters arising under this Chapter and Chapter 5 (Sanitary and Phytosanitary Measures). - 2.
+The Subcommittee may consider any matter arising under this Chapter and Chapter 5 (Sanitary and Phytosanitary Measures). - 3.
+In relation to a matter referred to in paragraph 2, the functions of the Subcommittee shall include: - (a) monitoring the implementation and operation of this Chapter and Chapter 5 (Sanitary and Phytosanitary Measures); - (b) consult on SPS matters related to the development or application of SPS measures that affect, or may affect, trade between the Parties, or arising under Chapter 5 (Sanitary and Phytosanitary Measures); - (c) enhance mutual understanding of each Party's SPS measures, standards, technical regulations and conformity assessment procedures; - (d) enhancing cooperation between the Parties in the initiatives set out in Article 6.8 and in Article 5.10 (Cooperation); - (e) making recommendations to the Joint Committee with regards to matters of its competence; and

-(f) carrying out other functions as may be assigned by the Joint Committee or agreed by the Parties.

-4. The Joint Committee shall establish the rules of working procedures of the Subcommittee.
+- (f) carrying out other functions as may be assigned by the Joint Committee or agreed by the Parties. - 4.
+The Joint Committee shall establish the rules of working procedures of the Subcommittee.

-Chapter 7.
-TRADE REMEDIES
+CHAPTER 7 TRADE REMEDIES